 Āhuacatl, the Aztec word for “avocado,” literally means testicle.
 It could be because the avocado fruit bears some resemblance to that part of the male anatomy, or perhaps it’s because the health benefits of avocado promote fertility.
 (So if you’re longing to be a grandparent, serve your favorite guacamole recipe at the next family get-together.)

 Avocado Nutrition Facts and Health Benefits

 Avocados are a wonder food for older adults.
-They’re full of fiber and other nutrients like folate and healthy-fats that benefit us as we age.
+They’re full of fiber and other nutrients like folate (a B vitamin) and healthy-fats that benefit us as we age.
 In the past 15 years, avocado consumption in the U.S. has increased substantially.
-A handful of trends are contributing to the increase in demand, including the fruit’s availability and nutritional benefits.
+A handful of trends are contributing to the increase in demand, including the fruit’s availability and impressive nutritional benefits.

 Two-thirds of avocado fat is in the form of monounsaturated fat, the same type of heart-healthy fat that’s in olive oil.
 Monounsaturated fat is a key feature of the Mediterranean Diet, a healthy eating plan that’s linked to increased longevity and reduced chronic pain.

 Monounsaturated fat also helps lowers inflammation and bad low-density lipoprotein (LDL) cholesterol while simultaneously increasing healthy high-density lipoprotein (HDL) cholesterol, lowering heart disease risk.